Santiso-Group/despasito/docs/settingup.rst

 The last 4 lines for thermodynamic calculation instructions, although only `calculation_type` is actually required.
 The other lines depend on the calculation type being used.
 In this case, defining the pressure is optional, if it was missing DESPASITO would assume atmospheric pressure.

-See :ref:`calc-types` for a list of available types of thermodynamic calculations.
+See :ref:`calculation-types` for a list of available types of thermodynamic calculations.

 `EOSgroup.json`::